What It’s Like to Be a 13 Year Old Today

 While most of this can be chalked up to adolescent angst, in a pivotal scene towards the end of the movie the two have an honest, heartfelt conversation that brings true connection between the two.
 This kind of communication is integral for all families navigating the rocky road to adulthood, and can be worked on little by little.
 She feels seen, and for the first time truly understands that he has her best interests at heart.
 Kayla realizes that she is not a mean girl and not sexually experienced — and that’s OK.

-At Bark, we know that parenting the first generation of digital natives is challenging, and vastly different from our own experiences as children.
+At Bark, we know that parenting the first generation of digital natives is challenging, and vastly different from our own experiences as 13 year old children.
 Fortunately, you’re not alone on this journey.
 The same technology that makes parenting kids challenging can also help make it easier.
-Monitoring services like Bark and online communities like Parenting In A Tech World on Facebook provide valuable insight and strategies that can help foster better communication and relationships as you raise your children in today’s digital age.
+Monitoring services like on Facebook provide valuable insight and strategies that can help foster better communication and relationships as you raise your children in today’s digital age.